Manhattan Relocation Lawyers

 When a couple divorces or separates, a court will typically order the child to live with one parent – the custodial parent.
 The noncustodial parent is then assigned a visitation schedule with the children.
 When one parent decides to relocate, there are many legal details that must be addressed first.
 This can not only involve amendments to an existing custody agreement, but the relocation itself may need to be approved.
-If the noncustodial parent is strongly opposed to the relocation, it may take a compelling argument to convince the court that the move is what is best for the child.
+If the noncustodial parent is strongly opposed to the relocation, it may take a compelling argument to convince the court that the move is what is for the child.

 Whether you are fighting for or against the move, a Manhattan relocation lawyer can help you identify what steps you need to take.
 The court’s primary concern will be how the move will affect your child.
-An experienced attorney can help you identify the best way to frame your argument with the court to get your desired outcome.
+An experienced attorney can help you identify the way to frame your argument with the court to get your desired outcome.

 Reasons For Relocating

-Before the court can make a decision regarding whether or not relocation is in the best interest of the child, a number of factors will be taken into account.
+Before the court can make a decision regarding whether or not relocation is in the interest of the child, a number of factors will be taken into account.
 These factors include:

 - The reason that the custodial parent wishes to relocate.